infor-design/enterprise-wc/src/components/ids-line-chart/README.md

  * @part svg - the outside svg element
  * @part marker - the dots/markers in the chart
  * @part line - the lines in the chart

+## Animation

+All points in the line rise along the y-axis from 0 to the appropriate values.
+Lines build and load at the same time.

 ## States and Variations

 - Color